-- function H( node x ): - an estimate of the minimal cost to go from x to Dest - H is user provided - must be: fast (constant time, possibly) - must be: strictly optimistic! produced estimations AT MOST the real cost (never more) - underestimation ok, overestimation NOT OK - good example: simple Euclidean distance (disregarding obstacles!) - Output: still the optimal path - as long as the estimator never overestimates costs - the better the estimations, the quickest the algorithm - eg: estimation always 0 (technically correct): same as Dijkstra - eg: perfect estimation (hypothetical case): only explore nodes in optimal path
+- it's greedy, only guided only by distance from Start) - "A search" is a variation.
+Main idea: smarten up! with an estimate of the remaining distance to Dest - function h(X) with X being a node: returns an estimate of the minimal cost to go from x to Dest - h is provided by the user - it must be: fast (constant time, possibly) - it must be: strictly optimistic! produced estimations AT MOST the real cost (never more) - underestimation ok, overestimation NOT OK - good example: simple Euclidean distance (disregarding obstacles!) - Output: still the optimal path - as long as the estimator never overestimates costs - the better the estimations, the quickest the algorithm - e.g.: if h(X) is always 0 (technically correct): same as Dijkstra - e.g.: perfect estimation (hypothetical case): only explore nodes in optimal path